Andrija Torkvat Brlić: Biography

 In 1847, he spent a summer in Glina where he befriended Josip Jelačić, and then also moved to the Vienna Augustineum where his friend Josip Juraj Strossmayer had been one of the people in charge.
 During his studies, he took an interest in politics and became a follower of the Illyrian movement.
+At the time, Brlić collaborated with Jernej Kopitar, Franc Miklošič, Fran Kurelac and Strossmayer.
 He also wrote poems and articles for the literary magazine Zora dalmatinska.
+In the 1840s, he contributed to a number of newspapers and magazines, including the Narodne novine, and Danica ilirska.

 He took part in the Prague Slavic Congress of 1848 and later that year joined Josip Jelačić's campaign against Hungary.
-He worked as his correspondent, contacting the leaders of the Czech national movement and later became his envoy in Paris.
+He worked as his correspondent, contacting the leaders of the Czech national movement.
+In the winter of 1848/49, he traveled to Paris as the envoy of Ban Jelačić, and was granted an audience by Louis Napoleon and Édouard Drouyn de Lhuys.
 In France, he published articles in the Journal des débats and La Tribune des Peuples informing the French public about Jelačić's campaign, advocating the idea of a broad federalist restructuring of the Habsburg monarchy.
+He collaborated with Polish refugees led by Adam Czartoryski, as well as a number of French Slavophiles such as Paul-Charles-Amable de Bourgoing and Adolphe Billecocq, and other people from Serbia, Romania and Czechia.

-On his return back home, he was made a secretary in the government of the Virovitica County in Osijek in the summer of 1849.
+On his return home, he was made a secretary in the government of the Virovitica County in Osijek in the summer of 1849.
+Later that year he traveled to Vienna, Dresden and Prague.
 Due to political disagreements, Jelačić and Brlić began to distance themselves from one another.
 The Bishop of Đakovo Josip Juraj Strossmayer would support a second diplomatic engagement for Brlić in Paris, which also allowed him to travel to other European cities.
+He spent some time in London, and visited a number of other capital cities.
 From 1850 to 1851, he was secretary of Matica ilirska and manager of the estate of Bishop Strossmayer in Đakovo.
 Afterwards, he went to study Law in Vienna, completing his education 1857 before opening his own practice in Brod na Savi.